ToxicFrog/bltool/README.md

 Import your game list from Steam to Backloggery, editing the game list first.
 Note that you need the backloggery login options for --filter to work, since this also downloads your backloggery game list and excludes any games you already have there.

-    bltool --from steam --to text --output games.txt --steam-name MyName --bl-name MyName --bl-pass TopSecret --filter edit games.txt
+    bltool --from steam --to text --output games.txt --steam-name MyName --bl-name MyName --bl-pass TopSecret --filter-from backloggery edit games.txt
     bltool --from text --to backloggery --input games.txt --bl-name MyName --bl-pass TopSecret

-Import your game list from Steam in one step with no filtering:
+Import your game list from Steam in one step with no editing, filtering out games already on backloggery:

     bltool --from steam --to backloggery --steam-name MyName --bl-name MyName --bl-pass TopSecret --filter